Harvey is already the worst rainstorm in U.S. history, and it’s still raining

 So much rain has fallen that the National Weather Service had to add additional colors to its maps, in order to show rainfall totals this huge.
 During the peak of the rainfall on Saturday night, the local NWS office in Houston ad-libbed a dire warning and issued a “Flash Flood Emergency for Life-Threatening Catastrophic Flooding” — the first time the already-dire “Flash Flood Emergency” was considered insufficient to describe the impending risk.

 All weekend, there were impromptu water rescues made by people in kayaks and inflatable rafts.
 A viral image showed a dozen people in a nursing home, water up to their hips, awaiting rescue.
 (Eventually they were airlifted to safety.)
 These kinds of scenes evoke painful memories of Hurricane Katrina in 2005, the costliest natural disaster in U.S. history.
-Katrina famously devastated the city of New Orleans, costing roughly $150 billion in damage.

 According to a preliminary and informal estimate by disaster economist Kevin Simmons of Austin College, the aggregate cost of damage and lost business associated with Hurricane Harvey “will likely exceed Katrina.”
 That means Harvey could ultimately cost between $150 billion and $200 billion, even more if the floodwaters significantly expand.